The English phrasal verb TAKE IN has the following meanings:

-- I had been staring at the page for 5 minutes but hadn’t taken anything in.
+- I had been staring at the page for five minutes but hadn’t taken anything in.

 - I could hardly take in everything she said.

-- The news is a lot to take in right now.
+- That surprising news is a lot to take in right now.

 Take in – Summary Chart